chz056/BEAR/README.md

 </div>

 ### Buildings
-For creating a large variety of building models, GEAR includes 16 different types of building at 19 locations.
+For creating a large variety of building models, BEAR includes 16 different types of building at 19 locations.
 Here are lists of available buildings, weathers, and locations:
    |**Building types**|**Weather types** | **Locations** |
    | ------------- |   ------------- | ------------- |
    | ApartmentHighRise | Very_Hot_Humid | Albuquerque |